Boorunaut/Boorunaut/README.md

 ### Python

-The project is mainly written on the Python programming language, so it's an essential requirement.
+The project is mainly written in the Python programming language, so it's an essential requirement.
 In order to download it, you can visit [the official website](https://www.python.org/), download it and install it.

 On Linux you can just run the following command on the bash: